s7techlab/cckit/README.md

 ### 5 steps to develop chaincode

 Chaincode is a domain specific program which relates to specific business process.
 The job of a smart contract developer is to take an existing business process  and express it as a smart contract in a programming language.
 Steps of chaincode development:

-1. Define chaincode model - schema for state entries, input payload and events
+1. Define chaincode model - schema for state entries, transaction payload and events
 2. Define chaincode interface
 3. Implement chaincode instantiate method
 4. Implement chaincode methods with business logic